 “I’ve never seen anyone treat refugees like that,” he says, asking that his real name not be used because he is still considering moving illegally out of Turkey.
 “When I saw it for the first time, I imagined it was my son receiving gifts, that it was my wife shaking the hand of Canada’s Prime Minister.
 I imagined myself standing back and just smiling at this new life opening up to us.”

 That image has remained embedded in Stanekzai’s imagination, despite all the disappointment and acts of unkindness he has experienced as a refugee.
 For him, like hundreds of thousands of refugees around the world, Canada is seen as a place of refuge, free from the kind of toxic fear of foreigners infecting other Western nations.

 His belief is not altogether unfounded.
 According to the International Organization for Migration (IOM), Canada now takes in more refugees and immigrants per capita than any other G7 nation.
-In addition, a recent study commissioned by the IOM and funded by the government of Canada found the number of people who want to go to Canada is on the rise.
+In addition, a 2017 study commissioned by the IOM and funded by the government of Canada found the number of people who want to go to Canada is on the rise.

 But the study’s authors also uncovered some worrying side effects.
 Canada’s natural defences—oceans to the east and west, a frozen expanse to the north and a neighbour to the south that boasts some of the strictest border controls in the world—protect it from the kind of illegal immigration European nations have experienced.
 Consequently, Canada has become the “crown jewel” of smuggling destinations, according to the researchers.
 In an increasingly competitive environment, “smugglers who can get a refugee to Canada consider it a major accomplishment,” says Mehrdad Pourzakikhani, a researcher at Samuel Hall, the independent think tank that was hired to conduct the IOM study.
 “The demand for Canada is growing.”